Hospital room featuring hospital bed and CCON.

 • 24/7 access to critical care advice for local clinicians

-• Simple to use, state of the art technology
+• Simple to use, state-of-the-art technology

 • Improved imaging and video quality and functionality

-• Standardises the approach across the state.
+• Standardised approach across the state.

 Key Stats